Illinois jobless rate dips to 11.3%

-SPRINGFIELD – The unemployment rate in Illinois fell to 11.3 percent in July as the coronavirus pandemic’s grip on the state’s economy showed signs of easing.
+SPRINGFIELD – The unemployment rate in Illinois fell to 11.3% in July as the coronavirus pandemic’s grip on the state’s economy showed signs of easing.

-The July rate was also lower than the state’s most recent pre-pandemic peak of 12.2 percent in January 2010.
-The highest unemployment rate recorded in Illinois since the modern system of measuring unemployment began in 1976 was 13.9 percent in February 1983 prior to the pandemic.
-The unemployment rate peaked at 16.8 percent in April.
+The July rate was also lower than the state’s most recent pre-pandemic peak of 12.2% in January 2010.
+The highest unemployment rate recorded in Illinois since the modern system of measuring unemployment began in 1976 was 13.9% in February 1983 prior to the pandemic.
+The unemployment rate peaked at 16.8% in April.

 But Illinois’ July rate was also 1.1 percentage points higher than the national rate.